micheleangioni/message-board/readme.md

 You can than edit the `ma_messageboard.php` file in your `app/config` directory.
 You need to set the correct Model you want to associate a Message Board.
 Usually it is the Auth model used by Laravel.

 Additionally, it can be useful to define a named route for your User page.
+An id parameters will be used as well calling `/named_route/{id}` url.

 ## Usage

-First of all add the `MbTrait` to your User model, which has also to implement the `MbUserInterface` so that Message Board classes can type hint it
+First of all add the `MbTrait` to your User model, which has also to implement the `MbUserInterface`

     <?php

     use MicheleAngioni\MessageBoard\Contracts\MbUserInterface;
-    use MicheleAngioni\MessageBoard\MbTrait; // Message Board Trait
+    use MicheleAngioni\MessageBoard\MbTrait;

-    class User extends Eloquent implements MbUserInterface {
+    class User extends \Illuminate\Database\Eloquent\Model implements MbUserInterface {

-        use MbTrait; // Message Board Trait
+        use MbTrait;

         /**
          * The database table used by the model.
          *
          * @var string
          */
-        protected $table = 'tb_users';
+        protected $table = 'users';

         [...]

-The `MicheleAngioni\MessageBoard\AbstractMbGateway` class is a prototype of the Message Board Gateway which can be used to access all main features of the message board.

-A simple concrete class is provided as well and can be used out of the box.
-To use it, just create a new instance of `MicheleAngioni\MessageBoard\MbGateway` by using Laravel dependency injection, for example in your controller

-    <?php

-    use MicheleAngioni\MessageBoard\MbGateway;

-    class MbController extends BaseController {

-        private $mbGateway;

-        function __construct(MbGateway $mbGateway)
+        public function getPrimaryId()
         {
-            $this->mbGateway = $mbGateway;
+            //
         }

+        public function getUsername()
+        {
-        // OTHER METHODS
+            //
         }

-### Managing a User Message Board
+        [...]

+The `MessageBoard` Facade is provided with all methods you need to efficiently use the Message Board.

+### Retrieving Posts

-The AbstractMbGateway method `getOrderedUserPosts(MbUserInterface $user, $messageType = 'all', $page = 1, $limit = 20, , $applyPresenter = false, $escapeText = false, , MbUserInterface $userVisiting = NULL)` returns a Collection of posts, ordered by datetime, posted in the $user message board.$user is an instance of the User model (which must implement the MbUserInterface)
+    MessageBoard::getOrderedUserPosts(MbUserInterface $user, $category = false, $private = null, $page = 1, $limit = 20, $applyPresenter = false, $escapeText = false, MbUserInterface $userVisiting = null)

+returns a Collection of posts, ordered by datetime, posted in the $user message board, where $user is an instance of the User model (which must implement the MbUserInterface):

- - $messageType defines the type of the messages you want to retrieve, 'all' will retrieve all posts in the User message board.
+ - $category defines the Category to which the Post belongs.
+Posts can belong to any Category;
+ - $private defines is retrieved Posts must be private (=true), public (=false) or doesn't matter (=null);
- - $page and $limit handle pagination.
+ - $page and $limit handle pagination;
- - $applyPresenter states if posts and comments must be passed to the presenter before being returned.
+ - $applyPresenter states if Posts and Comments must be passed to the presenter before being returned;
- - $escateText states if post and comment texts must be escaped before being returned.
+ - $escateText states if post and comment texts must be escaped before being returned;
  - $userVisiting is the instance of the User model (which must implement the MbUserInterface) of the user who is requesting the posts.
 Leave it null if $user is requesting its own posts.

-A particularly useful feature is the "user last view datetime", that is when a user sees his own message board the datetime of the visit can be saved to remember which posts have been already seen and which not.
-To achieve that, just call the `updateUserLastView(MbUserInterface $user)` method, where $user is an instance of your User model.
-You can then retrieve the saved datetime by calling the `getLastViewDatetime()` method from your user model.
-You can than use it in your classes or views.

 By setting $applyPresenter to true, the posts will also be passed to a `PostPresenter` before being returned.
 By setting $escapeText to true, the Post and Comment text will be escaped by [HtmlPurifier](https://github.com/mewebstudio/Purifier) so that can be securely echoed in your views.